rcrowther/django-static_models/README.md

 ## What this app is and is not
 Because most websites include some static files, the word ''static' has many uses,

 This app generates pages from views and URLs in a Django site.
 The targetted Views will not have dynamic facilities such as logons or personalisation.
-Naturally, webpages delivered in this way will be fast, easy to deploy and, in terms of conventional concerns, have few/no security issues.
+Naturally, webpages delivered in this way will be fast, easy to deploy and, in terms of conventional concerns, have few security issues.

 It should be noted that some dynamic facilities can still be added to such pages.
 Email handling, shopping, and search can be created using links to external sites.
 Javascript can be used to inject tailored information.
 Or Django can be enabled where necessary---for, say, admin pages,